ilg-physics-ucsb/physics6-manual/6CL/lab0.md

 ## The Experiment
-In [Ex](#Ex-exp) we will perform August's experiment.
-You probably do not have access to an actual lab, so instead you will carry out the experiment using a simulation.
+In [Ex](#Ex-exp) we will perform August&rsquo;s experiment.
+You probably do not have access to an actual lab, so instead you will carry out the experiment by using a simulation.

 :::::: Exercise exp